fromage-fraser/dd-gui/README.md

 If a local package reload drives Mudlet CPU usage high or leaves it frozen on `Reading map ... map\autosave.dat`, the profile is still loading the legacy `generic_mapper` package.
-Run `ddmap cleanup` once the profile responds, close and restart Mudlet, and then load DD_GUI again.
+Current DD_GUI builds mark the profile as mapper-owned and automatically quarantine later generic-mapper install attempts; run `ddmap cleanup` once the profile responds only if an older build left the package active.
+Close and restart Mudlet, and then load DD_GUI again.
 DD_GUI also guards its own persistent `dragons_domain_mapper.dat` load so repeated `bootstrap()` calls do not parse the native map repeatedly in one session.
 If Mudlet cannot respond long enough to run the command, make a backup of the profile's `map\autosave.dat`, rename that file, restart Mudlet, and let DD_GUI rebuild from its own persistent map; the generic file is not used by DD_GUI.